In some cases, we earn commissions from affiliate links in our posts.

 What’s Happening in Season 10 of Call the Midwife?

-There hasn’t been much plot-related news for season 10 yet.
-The Christmas special will take place at the end of 1965, meaning series 10 will take place during 1966.
+The Christmas special took place at the end of 1965, meaning series 10 will take place during 1966.

 Each season covers a single year, giving us some ideas about the historical events that might be referenced in or be a part of the show.